Juan Luis Guerra: Career

+1980s

-Guerra studied philosophy and literature at the Universidad Autónoma de Santo Domingo.
-He then studied guitar and music theory at El Conservatorio Nacional de Música de Santo Domingo, then attended Berklee College of Music in Boston, from which he graduated in 1982 with a diploma in jazz composition.
-After returning to the Dominican Republic, he released his first album, Soplando (1984), with local musicians who became known as Juan Luis Guerra y 440.
+Guerra released his first album, Soplando (1984), with local musicians who became known as Juan Luis Guerra y 440.
 The number refers to the standard tuning of A440.
 The band's name in Spanish is Cuatro Cuarenta ("Four Forty").
 According to Guerra, this first album was based on jazz tunes and concepts he had learned at Berklee, and it "wasn't intended to be a commercial hit."
 Subsequently, however, he began to write more merengues.

-1980s

 In 1983, after a performance in front of the Dominican entrepreneur Bienvenido Rodríguez, Juan Luis Guerra was signed to Karen Records.
 This marked a radical shift in Guerra's musical style toward merengue.
 In this period, he recorded two albums, Mudanza y Acarreo in 1985 and Mientras Más Lo Pienso...Tú in 1987.
-These works gained more recognition, and the band was nominated to attend the Festival of OTI (Organization of Iberoamerican Television) to represent the Dominican Republic.
+These works gained more recognition, and the band was nominated to attend the OTI (Organization of Iberoamerican Television) Festival to represent the Dominican Republic.

 In 1988, during the recording of the album Ojalá Que Llueva Café, Guerra became the dominant vocalist of 440.
 This album also began his international recognition; the album's sales topped the charts in many Latin American countries.